-Baahubali – The Conclusion (Review): The very first shot, of title’s extreme close-up which zoom out to show the whole title, itself impresses, which is followed by the title sequence that shows 3d image of major points from the story of part one.
-From the very first moment, you can see the fantastic colors and the amazing visuals.
-I got hooked.
-It is an extremely rare thing that a movie is made which meet it’s prequel’s quality.
-Baahubali – The Conclusion even out shines the massive expectations surrounding it.
-The introduction scene of Amarendra Baahubali (Prabhas) has some shots with elephant that will give you electrifying effect especially when he stands on the elephant.
+The very first shot, an extreme close-up of the title that zooms out to reveal the whole title, is impressive.
+Following this is the title sequence, which displays 3D images of major points from the story of part one.
+Right from the beginning, the fantastic colors and amazing visuals are evident, and I found myself hooked.
+It is extremely rare for a movie to meet the quality of its prequel, but “Baahubali – The Conclusion” even outshines the massive expectations surrounding it.
+The introduction scene of Amarendra Baahubali (Prabhas) includes shots with an elephant that give an electrifying effect, especially when he stands on the elephant.

 The battle scenes are so well done and breathtaking.
 The action is over the top, epic, and frenetic, it is gory, but artistically gory, if that makes any sense.
 The film works perfectly on the cinematic level.
 Even though I am still a bigger fan of the action scenes from Part One, Part Two is no less than mindblowing.
 I missed that amazing battle scene of Baahubali and Bhallala Deva with Kalakeyas.
 Anyway, in Baahubali – The Conclusion, the battle scene at Devasena’s fort is remarkable.
 I had chills and goosebumps virtually the entire film.
 Despite few avoidable flaws this is a truly memorable movie.
 There were moments where the music set in and shivers and adrenaline were running throughout my body.
 What an amazing achievement!
 I’m definitely longing to see this movie again.

 Baahubali – The Conclusion, filled with mesmerising and memorable ‘mass’ sequences.